CorentinAulagnier/cert-manager-recipes/README.md

 ## Note
 > CA = certificate authority

+# Ressources

 ## Issuer
 An Issuer is a way to sign a certificat.
 This Issuer is only accessible in one namespace.
 If you want an Issuer accessible from the entire cluster, you must use a ClusterIssuer.
 You can choose to :
 - self-sign : the keys present in the certificate are the same as those used to sign it (not recommended)
 - use the issuer as a CA : the given key will sign all certificates
-- forward the request to another CA : you must give informations about this CA (recommended)
+- forward the request to another CA : you must give informations about this external CA (recommended)

 ## ClusterIssuer
 A ClusterIssuer is an Issuer accessible from all cluster's namespaces.